robmarano/robmarano.github.io/courses/ece465/2023/ece465-notes.md

 An open distributed system is essentially a system that offers components that can easily be used by, or integrated into other systems.
 At the same time, an open distributed system itself will often consist of components that originate from elsewhere.

+Openness involves _interoperability_, _composability_, and _extensibility_.

+Interoperability characterizes the extent by which two implementations of systems or components from different software providers can co-exist and work together by merely relying on each other's services as specified by the interface definition's common standard.

+Portability means to what extent an application developed for a distributed system A can be executed, without modification, on a different distributed system B; both A and B implement the same interfaces.

+Extensibility characterizes an open distributed system that would allow for relative ease to add additional functionality and replace functionality with other implementations that satisfy its respective interface definitions.
+Another important goal for an open distributed system is that is should be easy to build and configure the system out of different components, or parts, even from different software providers or vendors.
+Moreover, it should be easy to add new components or replace existing ones that adhere to its respective interface definitions without affecting those components that stay in place.
+T

 To be open means that components should adhere to standard rules that describe the syntax and semantics of what those components have to offer (i.e., which service they provide).
 A general approach is to define services through interfaces using an **Interface Definition Language** (**IDL**).

 See Wikipedia's definition [link](https://en.wikipedia.org/wiki/Interface_description_language):